-30. Composite supply refers to a single supply with more than one component.
-Where a supply appears to consist of more than one component, the supply is still a single supply if there is clearly one overall supply being made to which the remaining components can be seen as incidental, integral or tie-in.
+31. Composite supply refers to a single supply with more than one component.
+Where a supply appears to consist of more than one component, the supply is still a single supply if there is clearly one overall supply being made to which the remaining components can be seen as integral, incidental or tie-in.